Skip to content

 1. Genetic Insights:

-B vitamins are crucial for maintaining energy levels, promoting immunity, supporting healthy skin, and improving eyesight.
-With your personalised B Vitamin insights, you'll understand how your body processes B Vitamins and learn which foods you should be consuming to ensure you maintain a healthy vitamin intake tailored to your unique genetic makeup.
-By optimising your vitamin intake, you can take control of your health and wellbeing.
+B Vitamins are crucial for maintaining energy levels, promoting immunity, supporting healthy skin, and improving eyesight.
+With personalised B Vitamin insights, you'll understand how your body processes these vitamins and learn which foods you should be consuming to ensure a healthy vitamin intake tailored to your unique genetic makeup.

 2. Vitamin D

-Incorporating enough vitamin D into your diet via food alone can be quite tricky as it is only present in small amounts in a handful of select foods.
-If you follow a mostly plant-based or vegan diet, it's particularly beneficial to supplement with vitamin D3 and omega-3.
+A deficiency in Vitamin D affects the body's ability to absorb calcium, which is essential for strong bones.
+Incorporating enough Vitamin D into your diet via food alone can be quite tricky, as it is only present in small amounts in a handful of select foods.
+If you follow a mostly plant-based or vegan diet, it's particularly beneficial to supplement with Vitamin D3 and omega-3.

 3. Magnesium

 Magnesium contributes to many bodily functions, including protein synthesis, muscle and nerve function, blood sugar control, blood pressure regulation, and energy production.
-The reason it is so crucial for the absorption of important nutrients is that it activates enzymes that facilitate the transport of minerals such as calcium and potassium across cell membranes and into cells.
+It is crucial for the absorption of important nutrients as it activates enzymes that facilitate the transport of minerals such as calcium and potassium across cell membranes and into cells.

 4. Timing

-Incorporating vitamin C into the daily routine can improve various vital body functions, such as strengthening the immune system, promoting tissue healing, and collagen formation.
-To maximize absorption, experts suggest dividing your vitamin C intake throughout the day.
+Additionally, incorporating Vitamin C into your daily routine can improve various vital body functions, such as strengthening the immune system, promoting tissue healing, and collagen formation.
+Experts suggest dividing your Vitamin C intake throughout the day for maximum absorption.

 5. Combining Supplements For Synergy

-Taking a multivitamin or a supplement that combines several key nutrients can provide a synergistic effect, where the nutrients work together to improve absorption and maximize their health benefits.
-This can be particularly beneficial for people who follow restrictive diets or for fussy children who may not be getting all of the nutrients they need from their food.
+Taking a multivitamin or a supplement that combines several key nutrients can provide a synergistic effect, where the nutrients work together to improve absorption and maximise their health benefits.
+This approach can be particularly beneficial for people who follow restrictive diets or for fussy eaters who may not be getting all of the nutrients they need from their food.

-Herbs of Gold children's range of supplements and multivitamins are formulated to be free from common allergens like egg, milk, nuts, gluten, lactose, and artificial colors, flavours, and sweeteners.
+Herbs of Gold's children's range of supplements and multivitamins are meticulously formulated to be free from common allergens such as egg, milk, nuts, gluten, lactose, and artificial colours, flavours, and sweeteners.
 With clean and natural ingredients, you can feel confident that you're providing your child with a safe and effective source of essential nutrients to support their growing bodies.

 6. Prioritising the health of our gut Health

+A healthy gut is essential for optimal nutrient absorption.
 The gut microbiome is responsible for gathering, breaking down, and utilising nutrients.
-Maintaining good gut health is not only important for improving the absorption of nutrients but also for keeping toxic waste and bad bacteria at bay.
+Maintaining good gut health not only improves nutrient absorption but also keeps toxic waste and bad bacteria at bay.

 7. Reducing Stress

 Stress is known to hamper the digestive process and can have a detrimental effect on nutrient absorption.
-Stress releases cortisol, which slows down digestion.
-Being calm and getting enough rest helps to reduce your body's heightened adrenal state and supports the release of important digestive enzymes, muscle relaxation, and blood flow.
+Chronic stress releases cortisol, which slows down digestion.
+Being calm and getting enough rest helps reduce your body's heightened adrenal state and supports the release of important digestive enzymes, muscle relaxation, and blood flow.

 8. Staying hydrated